sfilatov/sfilatov.github.io/about.md

 permalink: /about/
 ---

 Hi.
 I'm **Stepan Filatov**.
-This is my blog in which I cover my journey in software development and my experience with technologies.
+This is my blog about software development.

-I have plenty of experience in web services development and writing quality code.
+I have a lot of experience with different software stacks and I want to share my knowledge on some topics.
-My tools in chronological order: C#, .NET 4.5, Backbone.js, Node.js, Ruby on Rails, Java.

 If you want to ask questions or hire throw email to  [me](mailto:filatov.st@gmail.com).